immunefi-team/Bounty_Boosts/Immunefi Arbitration/29318 - [SC - Insight] Timelock contract should use canExecuteTransact....md

         );

          require(!vaultFreezer.isFrozen(vault), "Timelock: vault is frozen");
 ```
 Instead of these multiple checks immunefi should consider using `canExecuteTransaction()`

 ## Vulnerability Details
 Using multiple `require` statements may cost too much gas to execute transaction.

 ## Impact Details
 Immunefi promises to offer a smooth arbitration between the project and Whitehat, using multiple `require` statements will cost too much gas to execute.

 ## Recommendation
 Immunefi can add this snippet if they wish to handle this as a single require statement:
 ```solidity
 require(canExecuteTransaction(txHash) == true);
 ```

+## Proof of concept
 ## Proof of Concept
 I have commented out unnecessary require statements on `executeTransaction()` and added a single line of code as per recommendation.

 Also, I have changed the function visibility of `canExecuteTransaction()`from `external` to `public`

 ```solidity
     function executeTransaction(bytes32 txHash) external {